Aranidin/Random_Generator_Python_Project/README.md

 * NCBI (Human Reference Genome)

 ### Input Data
-* The system must be able to read input text data/ data from a text file containing DNA sequence of interest either as a 5’- or 3’-strand, and as a plasmid, or as linear DNA
+* The system must be able to read input text data/ data from a text file containing DNA sequence of interest either as a 5’- or 3’-strand, as a plasmid, or as linear DNA
-* The system can automatically annotate widely-known consensus sequences/restriction sites/reporter genes/purification tags/
+* The system can automatically annotate widely-known consensus sequences/restriction sites/reporter genes/purification tags
 * The system allows manual annotations of genes/sequences
 * The system can translate the DNA sequence to encoded amino acid (AA) sequence
+* The system can find open reading frames in the DNA
 * The system provides the possibility to import data from data banks (NCBI)

 ### Data Storage and Handling